 FOOT LOCKER x NIKE

-21 videos, 52 million impressions, 20 million views, 2.5 million comments later, we had made one of Foot Locker’s most successful campaigns to date.
+52 million impressions, 20 million views, and 2.5 million comments later, we had created one of Foot Locker’s most successful campaigns to date.

-We also created custom seeding kits in the shape of vintage cable boxes for influencers to post about, complete with a working remote, an actual TV guide for our shows, and of course, brand new Air Max 720s.
+While the videos were rolling out, we created and mailed seeding kits (in the shape of vintage cable boxes) to key sneaker influencers.
+These kits came complete with a working remote, an actual TV guide with vintage Nike ads for our newly created network, and of course, brand new Air Maxes.

-Here’s rapper Gashi opening the box we sent him.
+Here’s rapper Gashi opening a box we sent him.
 He was pretty calm about it.